 Maximum of 10 before and after photos

 Provide clear photos which show the changes around your business.
 Ensure that it is clear which photos are the before photos and which are the after photos.
 It is important that the judges can tell which before photos match which after photos so clearly name your files.

 If you wish to submit large files (or a video) please contact the CPAQ Team and we will supply you with an online folder you can upload the images into.

-Maximum of 3 pieces of evidence of the improvement
+Maximum of 3 pieces of evidence of the refurbishment or its impact

 This is an opportunity to provide evidence of the improvement in your business.
 You may wish to include extracts of guest feedback, ReviewPro reports, occupancy or revenue reports for your park.